9 Best AI Marketing Books to Read in 2026

 What it's about: Philip Kotler, Hermawan Kartajaya, and Iwan Setiawan build Marketing 7.0 around 5 drivers of change and 3 gateways to the human mind: social, personal, and experiential.
 The book applies the Cognitive Marketing Compass across brand storytelling, value propositions, selling approaches, and customer experience to show how augmented consumers make decisions in the AI era.

-Aiifi's Take: Not a prompt book, which is why it belongs near the top.
-Kotler, marketing's most cited theorist at Northwestern Kellogg, builds the 7.0 edition around mind-centric marketing and augmented consumers: the argument that AI reshapes how people form preferences and make buying decisions, rather than replacing their judgment.
-It does not cover GenAI workflows or measurement, so pair it with a more tactical title.
-Best for CMOs, strategists, and brand leaders thinking at the strategy level.
+Aiifi's Take: Not a prompt book.
+It belongs near the top precisely because the authors refuse to position AI as a replacement for strategic thinking.
+Kotler, marketing's most cited theorist at Northwestern Kellogg, builds the 7.0 edition around mind-centric marketing and augmented consumers, arguing that AI changes how buying decisions get made, not who makes them.
+GenAI workflows and measurement sit outside its scope, so pair it with a more tactical title.
+Best for CMOs and brand leaders making AI-era strategy decisions.

 Which AI Marketing Books Are Best for Practical Execution?